glycerine/spin_paxos/README.md

 Spin is a great, old-school unix style C program that installs easily using the instructions from https://spinroot.com/

+In a epic design choice that I admire deeply, Spin works by generating a C source code file from your .pml (.p) Promela file.
+This output file is called pan.c, and you then compile pan.c to create your "customized and compiled to your exact model" version of the model checker.

+All this is just to say, you're going to need a C compiler like gcc installed, since it will be called every time you check a model by running `make`.

 why model check your implementation?
 ----------------